-CORE COURSE
+CORE COURSES

-COR 520: Ethics and Moral Leadership (3 credits)
+COR 510: Moral Leadership (3 credits)

 A discussion and analysis of philosophies of moral leadership.
 The course is designed to present a vision for the development of reflective, responsible, and socially engaged leadership for the community, workplace, society and the global world.
 It will include the study of topics such as: theories of and approaches to moral leadership; the ideal relationship between leaders and followers; historical exemplars of moral leadership; and the contrast between moral and immoral leadership.
-This course facilitates interdisciplinary dialogue and stimulates discussion of ethical leadership.